majek/fluxcapacitor/README.md

 This approach has a significant advantage: it is possible to lie about time to more than a one processes at the same time.
-It is especially useful for testing network applications where server and client run in different processess and somewhat rely on time.
+It is especially useful for running network applications where server and client run in different processes and somewhat rely on time.

-Internally Fluxcapacitor uses on `ptrace` syscall and `LD_PRELOAD` linker feature and thus is Linux-specific.
+Internally Fluxcapacitor uses on `ptrace` syscall and `LD_PRELOAD` linker feature and thus is Linux specific.

 Basic examples